koronkowy/koronkowy/README.md

 -   [Security BSides](http://www.securitybsides.com/) - [BSides PDX](https://bsidespdx.org/): Previously organizer who wore many hats in this organization, 2018-2021.
 Lead sponsorship to a level of growth of $100,000+ in sponsorship contributions, built countless relationships new and old with vendors.
 Sat on the board of directors from 2019-2021, ran for election and ran for chairman seat.
 There are few parts of this conference that I didn’t have my hands in.

--   [HackBoat](https://hackboat.org/): Conference organizer including help found the initial conference, social media, speaker organization and assistance.
-Event went on hold due to COVID-19, but it would be cool to bring it back.
+-   [THE NET GALA](https://thenetgala.com/): In March of 2024, several folks came together to host THE NET GALA in New York.
+I helped in planning (small contribution, really), but I also worked the doors, helped with logistics and with teardown on site.

 -   [HellaConf](https://www.youtube.com/playlist?list=PLb47HxNiZ8g8JN1zvoI2zwy-zdey3nBf9): Appsec conference held by the folks behind [HellaSecure](https://www.hella-secure.com/).
 I provided support during the virtual conference for information on speakers in chat as well as moderation for chat.

 -   [DEF CON® Hacking Conference](https://defcon.org/): I have attended DEF CON for the years of [DC20](https://defcon.org/html/defcon-20/dc-20-index.html), [DC21](https://defcon.org/html/defcon-21/dc-21-index.html), [DC24](https://defcon.org/html/defcon-24/dc-24-index.html), [DC26](https://defcon.org/html/defcon-26/dc-26-index.html), [DC27](https://defcon.org/html/defcon-27/dc-27-index.html), [DC28](https://defcon.org/html/defcon-28/dc-28-index.html), [DC29](https://defcon.org/html/defcon-29/dc-29-speakers.html), [DC30](https://defcon.org/html/defcon-30/dc-30-index.html), [DC31](https://defcon.org/html/defcon-31/dc-31-index.html).
 Often sponsored by companies, I have also attended as a scholarship recipient from the [Women in Security and Privacy (WISP) org](https://www.wisporg.com/).
 I used to help host parties for Atredis Partners or GreyNoise maybe you saw me getting up to shenanigans like buying the [Car Hacking Village](https://www.carhackingvillage.com/) Chang Li Tiny car at DC29.

 -   [AppSecUSA 2018](https://2018.appsecusa.org/): In San Jose, I was awarded the [OWASP Bay Area](https://owasp.org/www-chapter-bay-area/) Diversity Sponsorship to AppSecUSA 2018.
 This fantastic conference on Application Security is to this date one of the best conferences I have been privileged to attend.